mmm111mmm/inacityinthefuture/bornforthe7th.md

 0. What is a statement?
 0. What must a statement end with?

-# 1. Data
+# 1. Data - Printing some numbers, printing the truth

-This lesson deals with: logic and data, variables, types, integers, floats, booleans
+This lesson deals with: logic and data, types, integers, floats, booleans

 ## Data and logic

 In human language we have two main things: nouns and verbs.

+Verbs are actions.
+For example, drink, smash, turn on, sit, etc.

-Nouns are: a cup, a plate, a chainsaw, the table, etc.
+Nouns are things.
+For example, a cup, a plate, a chainsaw, the table, etc.

-Verbs are: drink, smash, turn on, sit, etc.

-In a computer prgoram we have two main things: data and logic.
+In a computer prgoram we have two main things: logic and data.

+## Logic

+Logic is instructions.

+An example:

+* If you are late for work in the morning, you run to the u-bahn.
+Otherwise, if you are not late for work, you walk to the u-bahn.

+We will look at logic in a few lessons.

 ## Data